MWatty/the-office-memory-game-pet-edition/README.md

 * [Web Dev Simplified](https://www.youtube.com/watch?v=28VfzEiJgy4&t=2103s) HTML & CSS tutorial on [You Tube](https://www.youtube.com/watch?v=28VfzEiJgy4&t=2103s) was followed and used to assist in the creation of this website.

-* Information from [PortEXE](https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=3042s) You Tube tutorial was used and amended to create the JavaScript code.
+* [PortEXE](https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=3042s) You Tube tutorial was used as the main learning source for the creation of the JavaScript Code within this game.

 * This [Wikepedia](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) page was used to understand the Fisher Yates algorothim.